 “There’s a common misconception that because a food is labeled as vegan it automatically means it’s healthy,” says Hope.
 “However, this isn’t the case and vegan foods can also be loaded with saturated fats and sugars.
 Therefore, if you’re focusing on health and weight you’re far better off consuming a diet focused around plants and wholefoods.”

 She adds that if you’re going vegan from eating an omnivorous diet, you should be aware of higher risk nutrient deficiencies that can occur from excluding animal products on a vegan diet.
 “It is possible to obtain most of your nutrients but you do need to be more aware where they’re coming from,” she says.
+There are also many supplements tailored specifically to vegans and vegetarians.

 Vegan diet for weight loss: check food labels